December 5, 2022

 Fun fact: the Achilles tendon is not only crucial for performance enhancement, but it's also the biggest and strongest tendon in the human body!
 So be sure to protect it from additional harm by seeking treatment.

-What Can I do About Foot Pain That Comes and Goes?
+What Can I do About The Causes Of Foot Pain That Comes and Goes?

 First, don't let rest periods trick you into thinking your foot pain is gone.
-Whether it's inflammation, a pinched nerve or any other trigger for the pain, treatment is always the best option.
+Whether it's inflammation, a pinched nerve or any other trigger for the pain, seeking treatment at the start is always the best option.
+As we have seen, assessing and treating foot pain early is essential to reduce the risk of that pain becoming chronic or creating further foot pain.

 Furthermore, a common mistake is assuming that chiropodists are only for severe cases.
 But several services from a foot clinic are medically proven to provide foot pain relief for those with intermittent discomfort.